MicrosoftDocs/win32/desktop-src/Stg/oleconvertolestreamtoistorage2.md

 ### pQueryConvertOLELinkCallback [in]

-A pointer to a A pointer to a [OLESTREAMQUERYCONVERTOLELINKCALLBACK](/windows/win32/controls/olestreamqueryconvertolelinkcallback) callback function that queries the application if linked object should be converted or not.
+A pointer to a [OLESTREAMQUERYCONVERTOLELINKCALLBACK](/windows/win32/controls/olestreamqueryconvertolelinkcallback) callback function that queries the application if linked object should be converted or not.
 May be NULL.

 ## Return value